-GAM 390 Internship I (5 cr.)
+GAM 390 Internship I (4 cr.)

-Prerequisite(s): GAM 250 or GAT 251
+Prerequisite(s): GAM 250 or GAM 255

 An internship is any carefully monitored work or service experience in which an individual has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
-It is usually a professional activity under general supervision of an experienced professional and in a job situation, which places a high degree of responsibility on the student.
-Internships are structured along the Internship Guidelines available in the Administration Office.
+It is usually a professional activity under general supervision of an experienced professional and in a job situation, which places a high degree of responsibility on the student

-GAM 400 Project IV (5 cr.)
+GAM 400 Project IV (4 cr.)

-Prerequisite(s): CS 250 or GAT 251, GAM 350 or GAM 352, GAM 390 or GAM 490
+Prerequisite(s): GAM 375 or GAM 390, CS 300 or GAT 315